 suddenly decided against their previous stance of no extra allocation of

 got a mission sitting on the launch pad.

-pretty much pay for the mission Stewart and the others were already on.
+to pretty much pay for the mission Stewart and the others were already on.

 Ford had rushed his teams and by the time the Ghost Planet had come inside